Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: High-throughput combinatorial study

 \section{High-throughput combinatorial study}

-As a demonstration of the capabilities of MAXIMA for high-throughput studies, we performed a proof-of-concept experiments on Cu-Ti alloy foils.
-Preparation of these samples is described in Sec.~\ref{sec:performance} above.
-For the combinatorial study we examine six gradient specimens, with the most Cu-rich starting at nearly pure Cu and the most Ti-rich ending at about \qty{6}{at.\%} Ti.
+As a demonstration of the capabilities of MAXIMA for high-throughput studies, we performed a proof-of-concept experiment on combinatorial Cu-Ti alloy foils (Sec.~\ref{sec:performance}).
+We examined six graded specimens, with the most Cu-rich starting at nearly pure Cu and the most Ti-rich ending at about \qty{6}{at.\%} Ti.
 XRD and XRF data were recorded simultaneously at each of 27 points separated by \qty{1}{mm} on each sample, for a total of 162 scan points.
 As noted above, good XRD patterns can be collected in as little as \qty{1}{s}; in another recent demonstration we collected 1,500 diffraction patterns in about three hours.
-In the present experiment the data collection time was extended to \qty{30}{s} to ensure sufficient counting statistics for the Ti $K\alpha$ fluorescence, which is strongly attenuated by the Cu matrix.
-Total data collection time for all 162 scan points, including overhead for transferring samples into/out of the instrument, was about \qty{90}{min}.
+In the present experiment the data collection time was extended to \qty{30}{s} to ensure sufficient counting statistics for the Ti $K\alpha$ fluorescence.
+This is because the low energy of Ti $K\alpha$ (\qty{4.51}{keV}) means that it is strongly attenuated by the sample itself (absorption length of \qty{4.4}{\micro\meter}), so that only Ti near the surface can be detected.
+In addition, the \qty{5}{mm} of air between the sample and detector and \qty{0.5}{mm} beryllium window on the detector sequentially attenuate the signal by about \qty{6}{\%} and \qty{43}{\%}, respectively.
+Despite this relatively long time per point, the total data collection time for all 162 patterns, including overhead for transferring samples into/out of the instrument, was about \qty{90}{min}.

+The results of the combinatorial study are shown in Fig.~\ref{fig:combinatorial_cuti}.
 The Cu-rich samples (1-3) show only XRD from fcc Cu, with the Cu lattice parameter increasing with Ti content.
 At the opposite end, samples 5 and 6 have the most Ti and show clear evidence for the presence of the Cu$_4$Ti intermetallic.
 Another obvious difference is the width of the diffraction peaks, which are sharp for nearly pure Cu but conspicuously broadened for the most Ti-rich specimens.

 The behavior of the lattice parameter of the fcc Cu solid solution is interesting.
 We calculated these lattice parameters by plotting the spacing of each \textit{hkl} peak,